-DIY Star Wars Costumes
+DIY Tutorial - Star Wars Comic-con and Halloween Costumes

 (Note: Some links in this post are affiliate links, and we will be compensated when you make a purchase by clicking through our links.
 Read our disclosure policy here.)

 We had the opportunity to go to Comic-con this year and of course, we had to make our Star Wars cosplay for it!
 Here's a look at how we made our costumes.

 DIY Kids Star Wars Ewok Costume Tutorial:

 - Brown Fabric

 - Brown Faux Fur Fabric

 Instructions for Ewok Hood and mitts:

 - Cut 2 identical pieces of brown cotton fabric for hood